North Carolina Attorneys Helping With All Aspects Of Immigration

 For lawful permanent residents to qualify for the possibility of 42A, cancellation of removal, they must:

 The United States has long been a place where those facing true oppression may come to escape.
 This principle stretches from the Pilgrims to today.
-As such, the United States has no limit for the number of asylum-seekers who may be approved each year.
+As such, the United States has no limit on the number of asylum-seekers who may be approved each year.

 However, to be granted asylum, applicants must be able to show that they fit the criteria.
 These include:

-The green card process allows people the chance to become permanent lawful residents of the United States and even offers a pathway to citizenship through naturalization.
+The green card process allows people the chance to become permanent lawful residents of the United States and it even offers a pathway to citizenship through naturalization.
 However, the process for both green cards and citizenship can be complex and requires plenty of forms.
 An immigration lawyer, though, can help you guide you through these processes.

 Sometimes, it is possible to appeal an immigration ruling.

 In immigration court, the judge may say their decision out loud and follow their statement by asking if the individual waives the appeal offer or accepts the decision as final.
-An immigration judge’s decision is final if one of two things happen after the hearing and decision:
+An immigration judge’s decision is final if one of two things happens after the hearing and decision:

 If you appeal, the B.I.A. will review your case, which can take additional time and money.
 If you have been detained and attempted an appeal, know that this will likely continue your detainment.
 Speak with your attorney to understand all your options.

+A: Speeding up your green card processing is usually only possible if extenuating circumstances exist.
 If you are a health care or childcare worker or have other acceptable terms, you can make an expedited request to speed up your processing.
 Still, your case must be approved.
+If you want your green card process to be expedited or examined, contact an experienced immigration attorney.

+A: An immigration case can be dismissed.
+For many asylum seekers, a dismissed case may mean that the government will not deport them and will end their immigration court case.
 When an individual seeks citizenship, a case dismissal means future immigration trouble can be less likely, but having a police record could eliminate the individual’s chance for citizenship.
-If you were arrested and had your case dismissed, it is wise to speak to an immigration attorney to understand your case dismissal, why it happened, and what that means for you.
+If you were arrested and had your case dismissed, it is wise to speak to an immigration attorney.

 "*" indicates required fields